saif-ellafi/play-by-the-writing/README.md

 # What is inside?

 - An installer which will setup play by the writing for you
-- An executable (Windows, MacOS, Linux) that is run by Espanso to support dice rolling and random tables logic
+- An executable (Windows, MacOS, Linux) that is run by Espanso to support dice rolling and random tables' logic
 - Other configuration files necessary for PlayBTW
 - Random Tables as included and used by PlayBTW (plain text)
 - Instructions in PDF format (README, INSTALL, KEYWORDS, LICENSE)

 # Is this safe?
-- Espanso itself is an open source application
+- Espanso itself is an open-source application
-- Play by the Writing is Open Source, you can compile it yourself if you don't trust me, or to compare it
+- Play by the Writing is open source, feel free to compile it from source
 - Microsoft Windows may consider PlayBTW unsafe, you'll have to trust me, and ignore the warnings or set an exception if necessary
 - I am an indie developer; I do most of my stuff for [free and open source](https://github.com/saif-ellafi) - Including Mythic GME Tools for Foundry VTT
 - I do this for love.
 But this took me quite a bunch of hours to get it right.
-This is why this time I decide to put a minimum price-gap for it 😊 Take it as a contribution and a coffee for me
+This is why this time I decided to put a minimum price cap for it 😊 Take it as a contribution and a coffee for me

 # Executable version instructions